iiijjjii/zsw.ca/questions.md

 35 years.
 That takes an unbelievable amount of determination, focus, and self-discipline.
 I would say he had a good work ethic.

 We have nothing close to that.
-All the same we were able to make the ISP happen.
+All the same we were able to make an ISP happen.
 We grew a successful business by plucking away usually 60 plus hours a week at our computers.
 Some would say that's a good work ethic.
 I don't know; some was work but we had a lot of fun doing it.